The Right Stuff (album)

-The Right Stuff is the debut studio album by American singer and actress Vanessa Williams, released on June 6, 1988, by Wing Records.
-It includes the singles "The Right Stuff", "(He's Got) The Look", "Dreamin'" and "Darlin' I".
+The Right Stuff is the debut studio album by American singer and actress Vanessa Williams.
+It was released on June 6, 1988, by Wing Records.
+It includes the singles "The Right Stuff", "(He's Got) The Look", "Dreamin'", and "Darlin' I".
 The album and its singles were well received by both the urban and pop markets.
 It was eventually certified Gold by the Recording Industry Association of America (RIAA) for sales in excess of 500,000 and earned Williams three Grammy Award nominations.

+Singles

+The album's first and second singles, "The Right Stuff" and "He's Got the Look", hit top 10 on Billboard's Hot R&B Songs; "The Right Stuff" peaked within the top five at number four and number one on the US Dance Songs chart.
+The third single, "Dreamin'", was a pop hit, becoming Williams's first top 10 on the Billboard Hot 100, peaking at No. 8, and her first number one single on the Hot R&B/Hip-Hop Songs chart.
+"Darlin' I" was the fourth and final single, earning her a third top 10 R&B hit and top ten on the Hot Adult Contemporary chart.